-The ICE Carbon Futures Index Family is made up of pricing from the three most actively traded carbon markets in the world: the European Union Emissions Trading Scheme (EU ETS), which started in 2005 the California Cap and Trade Program, which started in 2013 and the Regional Greenhouse Gas Initiative (RGGI), which was established in 2009.
+The ICE Carbon Futures Index Family is made up of pricing from the four most actively traded carbon markets in the world: the European Union Emissions Trading Scheme (EU ETS), which started in 2005, the Western Climate Initiative (California Cap and Trade Program), which started in 2013, the Regional Greenhouse Gas Initiative (RGGI), which was established in 2009, and the UK Emissions Trading Scheme (UK ETS), which was created in 2021.
 Together these markets represent some of the largest regional economies in the world, and the secondary futures market for those programs which trade on ICE’s futures markets make up the majority of the volume in all carbon-based futures contracts.

 |Index Name||Excess Return||Total Return||Spot Return||Methodology|